 - Results from these networks were widely shared to inform the field about promising practices.

-- Results about the network and what worked and what could be improved will be shared widely so that other organizations and evaluation specialists can replicate.
+- Results about the network and what worked and what could be improved will be shared widely so that other organizations and evaluation specialists can replicate or develop similar models.

-- Survey instrument (EE21) provided here in its entirety.
+- Survey instrument (EE21) is provided here in its entirety.

 Pathway 3: Hybrid paths